sruthi-kasturi/NLP/README.md

-# NLP-Sentiment-Insight
+# NLP-SentimentSeer

-Welcome to **NLP-Sentiment-Insight**!
+Welcome to **NLP-SentimentSeer**!
 This repository is dedicated to sentiment classification using various NLP techniques and models.
 Our mission is to leverage advanced NLP methods to accurately classify sentiment in Twitter data.

 ## Table of Contents